|

 authorities."

-this information as a guide to find your lost dog:
+to find your lost dog:

 - * Check the immediate surroundings first,